JJCamachoVargas/MLHadoop/Decision_Tree_ID3_MapReduce/ReadMe.txt

 At every line, outputs are separated by "|".
 If an output doesn't have a ";" separated value attached to it, then it is a node which will be split and its contents are written in the next line.

 I use a LinkedHashMap to store the graph.
-I used the LinkedHashMap to preserve the order of all the insertions in my map.
+I used the LinkedhashMap to preserve the order of all the insertions in my map.